dddrrreee/cs140e-23win/labs/README.md

 ## The labs

-***We are doing a big re-organization compared to last years, so the labs below are tentative.
-There will likely be some fussing about.
-Take them as a suggested roadmap***

 Below describes where we're going and why.
 The labs themselves have a lot more prose on each topic.
 There is a pointer to where we currently
 are: the labs after this point can still see significant revisions.

 I would strongly recommend reading the labs carefully before starting.
 And then, once you finish, going back and reading them for things you missed the first time, and also looking closely at your code --- for every line, you should understand why we needed it or what it does.
 And on second reading, you'll likely find some lines that we could have cut out!

 ##### Notes